kenso312/nestjs-v10-webpack-boilerplate/README.md

 ## ⚠️ Attention

-Although there are advantages to using Webpack bundling your code (especially for serverless applications), there are some constraints, and details [here](https://github.com/nestjs/nest/issues/1706#issuecomment-579248915) (UPDATE: Both examples stated by the NestJS creator have already unblinded the native driver and are good to use now).
+Although there are advantages to use Webpack bundling your code (especially for serverless applications), there are some constraints, and details [here](https://github.com/nestjs/nest/issues/1706#issuecomment-579248915) (UPDATE: Both examples stated by the NestJS creator have already unblinded the native driver and are good to use now).
 Therefore, please make sure your application does not contain native bindings library, then you can enjoy the benefits.

 ### Extra Configuration for Dependency Packages